 - DO LOTS OF PRACTICE QUESTIONS!
-Don’t jump right into questions as you may drown but read the material in books and then make sure you apply it via practice questions.
+Don’t jump right into USMLE sample questions, as you may drown.
+Read the material in books and then make sure you apply it via practice questions.
 Studying is a 2-step process (gaining knowledge then applying that knowledge).

 - Take NBME exams!
 They’re the single best indicator of actual exam performance.
 If you fail an NBME right before test day – don’t take the test yet!
 If you need practice, take the new self-assessment exams in Qmax.

-- Try to study with a partner or group for at least some portion of your day.
+- Try to study with a partner or a group for at least some portion of your day.
 Studying alone is boring, lonely, and it can be far more draining and unmotivating than bouncing ideas off of someone else.

 - Take breaks.
-Be sure to relax at least one evening a week – if not an entire day.
-This is a stressful time and you don’t want to wind yourself up so tight that you can’t perform come test day.
+Be sure to relax at least one evening a week, if not an entire day.
+This is a stressful time and you don’t want to wind yourself up so tightly that you can’t perform come test day.

 - Eat, Sleep, and Exercise.
-Everyone says to do it, but who really does it?
-At the least eat, sleep and try to exercise.
+Everyone says this, but who really does it?
+At the very least, eat, sleep and try to exercise.